Stark conjectures: Formulation

+General case

 The Stark conjectures, in the most general form, predict that the leading coefficient of an Artin L-function is the product of a type of regulator, the Stark regulator, with an algebraic number.

+Abelian rank-one case

-When the extension is abelian and the order of vanishing of an L-function at s = 0 is one, Stark's refined conjecture predicts the existence of the Stark units, whose roots generate Kummer extensions of K that are abelian over the base field k (and not just abelian over K, as Kummer theory implies).
+When the extension is abelian and the order of vanishing of an L-function at s = 0 is one, Stark's refined conjecture predicts the existence of Stark units, whose roots generate Kummer extensions of K that are abelian over the base field k (and not just abelian over K, as Kummer theory implies).
 As such, this refinement of his conjecture has theoretical implications for solving Hilbert's twelfth problem.
-Also, it is possible to compute Stark units in specific examples, allowing verification of the veracity of his refined conjecture as well as providing an important computational tool for generating abelian extensions of number fields.
-In fact, some standard algorithms for computing abelian extensions of number fields involve producing Stark units that generate the extensions (see below).

 Computation

+Stark units in the abelian rank-one case have been computed in specific examples, allowing verification of the veracity of his refined conjecture.
+These also provide an important computational tool for generating abelian extensions of number fields, forming the basis for some standard algorithms for computing abelian extensions of number fields.

-The first order zero conjectures are used in recent versions of the PARI/GP computer algebra system to compute Hilbert class fields of totally real number fields, and the conjectures provide one solution to Hilbert's twelfth problem, which challenged mathematicians to show how class fields may be constructed over any number field by the methods of complex analysis.
+The first rank-zero cases are used in recent versions of the PARI/GP computer algebra system to compute Hilbert class fields of totally real number fields, and the conjectures provide one solution to Hilbert's twelfth problem, which challenged mathematicians to show how class fields may be constructed over any number field by the methods of complex analysis.

 Progress

-Stark's principal conjecture has been proven in various special cases, including the case where the character defining the L-function takes on only rational values.
-Except when the base field is the field of rational numbers or an imaginary quadratic field, the abelian Stark conjectures are still unproved in number fields, and more progress has been made in function fields of an algebraic variety.
+Stark's principal conjecture has been proven in a few special cases, such as when the character defining the L-function takes on only rational values.
+Except when the base field is the field of rational numbers or an imaginary quadratic field, which were covered in the work of Stark, the abelian Stark conjectures is still unproved for number fields.
+More progress has been made in function fields of an algebraic variety.